vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/store-framework-analytics-installing-google-tag-manager.md

    In the Google Tag Manager field, add your **GTM ID**.
    Check the box for **Send Google Analytics 4 Events**.

-> ℹ️ To find your store's **GTM ID**, you first need to create a container in your Google Tag Manager account.
+> ℹ To find your store's **GTM ID**, you first need to create a container in your Google Tag Manager account.
 If you don't have one yet, follow the [Create an account and container](https://support.google.com/tagmanager/answer/6103696?hl=en#install) tutorial.
 Once created, you can find the GTM ID in the `Container ID` column of the container.

 ![gtm-new-field](https://vtexhelp.vtexassets.com/assets/docs/src/gtm-new-field___bf665f34409d6d7cbcfc79239e277ee0.png)